IdanArbiv/Maximum-Weighted-Increasing-Subsequence/README.md

 # Maximum-Weighted-Increasing-Subsequence

 # Problem Statement:
 We have a problem cell, which is defined as a collection (or collections) of points on a plane.
 Each point in the problem cell is represented as a tuple (x,y), where x and y are coordinates on the plane.
-The sequence in which the points appear in the cell is important and they should not be sorted.
 ## Definitions:
 1. A point (a,b) is said to be greater than another point (x,y) if and only if both                      a > x and b > y.
 2. A chain is a series of points where each subsequent point in the series is greater than the previous point.
 3. If points are assigned weights, then the weight of a chain is the sum of the weights of the points in the chain.
 By default, each point in a problem cell has a weight of 1.
 4. The maximum chain weight initially, denoted as W, is the weight of the heaviest chain that can be formed from the points in the problem cell.

 ## Task:
 Our task is to design an algorithm that can selectively increase the weight of certain points from 1 to 2 while ensuring that the weight of the chain with the maximum weight remains the same as the original W. In other words, after the weights of certain points have been increased, it should still hold that all potential chains formed from the points in the problem cell have a weight less than or equal to W.

-## Constraints:
-1. It's crucial to note that the sequence of points given in the problem cell should not be sorted.
-The order of points matters and must be maintained.
-2. Chains should strictly follow the sequence of points as given in the input.
-You can't rearrange the points to form a chain.
-3. The number of points in a problem cell is between 1 and 100000.

 ## Input:
 An array of tuples where each tuple represents a point with two coordinates (x,y).
 For example: [(1,1),(2,2),(3,3)]